datastaxdevs/workshop-microservices-java/README.md

 ```

 **✅ Step 5a.
 Run test `CreateSchemaInAstraTest`** : There are multiple ways to create the table : `DataStax Studio`, `CQL Console` in Astra or even any `Cqlsh` instance with the proper conf file.
-We will go the Java way with an Integration tes.
-Good news you don't have to code here the test will reuse the same file.
+We will go the Java way with an Integration test.
+You don't have to code here the test will reuse the same file.

 - Run the test